1109akshatverma/Dashboard-in-a-day/MSSPL/create-and-publish.md

     ![](../Images/pr1.png)

-1. Navigate to **PowerBI desktop** from the desktop and sign in using the same credentials used for app service.
+1. Navigate to **PowerBI desktop** from the desktop and **Sign in** using the same credentials used for app service.

    - **Email/Username:** <inject key="AzureAdUserEmail"></inject>

    - **Password:** <inject key="AzureAdUserPassword"></inject>

+    > **Note:** If you have enabled MFA, enter the authentication code displayed on your device to log in

 1. For the pop-up **Automatically sign in to all desktop apps and websites on this device?** window, select **No,this app only**